jlperona/bart-hourly-dataset-parser/README.md

 During weekdays before 21:00, the Richmond - Daly City / Millbrae continues on from Daly City to Millbrae, skipping SFO.
 After 21:00 on weekdays, and on weekends, that line terminates at Daly City.
-Instead, the Antioch - SFO / Millbrae line is extended from SFO to Millbrae.
+Instead, a separate line (the SFO-Millbrae Shuttle) runs instead.

 In order to be completely correct, the script should take this into account.
 Traffic that has Millbrae as one of its starting or ending points should be checked to see what day and time it occurs in.